digitalreplica/haystack-multi-llm-chat/README.md

    - Custom instructions are added before document content
    - This guides the model on how to use the documents

+4. **Document Search and Selection**:
+   - Documents can be browsed directly or discovered through search
+   - Search allows finding specific content within large document collections
+   - Both snippets and full documents can be selected from search results

+### 3.5 Search Implementation

+The document search functionality is implemented through:

+1. **Document Indexing**:
+   - Markdown files are indexed using Haystack's document store
+   - Large documents are automatically chunked into smaller segments
+   - Both snippets and full documents are stored for retrieval

+2. **BM25 Retrieval**:
+   - Keyword search uses the BM25 algorithm for relevance ranking
+   - Results are filtered to show document snippets by default

+3. **Result Selection Mechanism**:
+   - Users can add specific snippets or entire documents to their selection
+   - Selected items are formatted according to user preferences
+   - Selected content is included in the first message to the model

 ## 4. Directory structure
 Haystack-MultiLLM-Chat/
 ├── .github/                      # GitHub-specific files